keepers-photos/prepress/README.md

 - resolution: 300 PPI
 - image size of 8 x 8 inches (2400 x 2400 pixels)

+All image files MUST BE converted to CMYK color space using the colour profile.
+The .icc files requiired for the conversion are provided in the `resources` directory.

 All pages, including front cover, will be used as full bleed.

 Please use imagemagick to upscale or downscale the images to the full bleed